-

 Take a deep breath, innnnnnnnnn . . . . . . . oooouuuuut.
 Relative to my positive experience in my troop, some of the stories on this forum are so far out and negative that I sometimes wonder if they could be real.
 Hyperbole, it's a literary device.
 To answer your next question (extrapolating on your blown gasket), no, I don't actually believe I live in an episode of Leave it to Beaver. -

 Well, excuse me for having a question.
 They "might" do a lot of things, and I haven't said they don't, but what do you think the odds are that in 10 years every Webelos crossover to our troop had an individual Scoutmaster Conference with another troop he had no intention of joining, and never with us?
 I put it between zip-o and unlikely.
 Everyone else, thanks for your input/advice.
 I mainly wondered what the perspective is on those requirements.
-We generally only do one event for Webs, it looks like we can help those DLs be more honest if we offer more opportunities and a greater varie
+We generally only do one event for Webs, it looks like we can help those DLs be more honest if we offer more opportunities and a greater variety of opportunities.

 -